Anish528/MessagingApplication/README.md

-# MessagingApplication in Java and networking
+# MessagingApplication in Java and socket programming
 # MessagingApplication in Python